Top Five Birds in UK and Internationally (as voted by birdwatching readers)

 What is your favourite bird?
 It’s a difficult question to answer, and most of us need time to think about it.
 In my case the Tree Sparrow ranks as the 'number one' because I first saw it when I was thirteen and I remember the excitement of finding a small colony in my local park in suburban London.
 Today it is rare almost everywhere in the UK, and on my new home patch of Hampshire I could find you a Goshawk or Honey-buzzard, but not a Tree Sparrow.
 So I still get a real 'buzz' when one appears.

 Way back in 1961 the Robin was voted Britain’s national bird.
 I am sure that would still be true today if we asked the general public for a view – but what do birdwatchers think about this?
 Also where does the Robin stand when competing against other birds?

 So Bird Watching magazine ran a survey which obtained the opinions of the readership.
 Everyone was invited to name up to five British birds that they really liked, and well over 100 species were named, although many were mentioned just once or twice.
 This month we can reveal your favourite birds both here and internationally.

-The top 5 birds in Britain according to Bird Watching readers are:
+Top 5 birds in Britain according to birdwatching readers

 Did you know?
 Given a brief view, the male and female may look the same, but the latter has orange tint to the lower mandible.